meep-morp/50-Influential-Artists/README.md

 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

 	My favorite concept was mix-ins, it was fun to create and mess with.
+Nesting media queries was confusing at first until we started to use escapes, this made it much easier to read and understand.

 3. How would you explain the concept of a variable to someone new to programming?